Team + Mission

 Q. What information does LinkNYC collect from Wi-Fi users?

 We ask for your email address when you log into the network for the first time.
 We do not ask for other personal information such as name, address, or phone number.
-We take your privacy very seriously and will not sell any personal information or share it with third parties for their own use.
+We will not sell any personal information or share it with third parties for their own use.

-Like any Wi-Fi network, LinkNYC collects technical information to help operate and provide services to you.
-This includes a MAC address, which is anonymized.
-Storing this information allows the system to “remember” the device and connect it automatically to the LinkNYC network whenever it is range so that you don’t have to sign-in every time.
+Like any Wi-Fi network, LinkNYC operates using device-specific technical information, like a MAC address, to provide services to you.
+MAC addresses are anonymized when stored in our system.
+Storing this information allows the system to “remember” the device and connect it automatically to the LinkNYC network whenever it is range so that you don’t have to sign in every time.

 Q. Does LinkNYC store browsing history or track the websites Wi-Fi users visit?